kristi-balla/devops-demo/README.md

 # devops-demo

-⚠️⚠️ **TODO**: do not forget to check the codebase for occurrences of my own name when done!

 ## Server

 This project consists of a very simple Spring Boot Hello-World application.
 The project itself is located in the `demo` folder.
 It only exposes the endpoint `/greet` on port `8080` with an optional query parameter called `name`, i.e.,